Computer Engineering (M.S.)

 - A bachelor's degree in electrical engineering, computer science, or another engineering discipline or in a science such as mathematics or physics.

 - Demonstrated proficiency in the fundamentals of computer engineering emphasized in the undergraduate curriculum.
 Proficiency is demonstrated by successful completion of the following fundamental courses or their equivalents1:

 |Digital Systems Engineering

 |Linear Algebra (does not count for the graduate credit)

 Students may petition the graduate committee for exceptions to the required background list if their advisor or interim advisor approves.

 Master of Science.
 Major in Computer Engineering.

-To be approved, programs must satisfy both the university requirements governing the M.S. degree and must be enrolled in ECE 591, during each semester of on-campus enrollment.
+To be approved, programs must satisfy the university requirements governing the M.S. degree and students must be enrolled in ECE 591 during each semester of on-campus enrollment.

 - An in-depth knowledge of the degree subject matter, integrating and building upon the foundation provided by a relevant undergraduate degree.